 The course introduces students to the Pacific through practical engagement with the Pacific islands and/ or Pacific diasporas and histories in Australia.
-The emphasis is on integrating formal learning with first hand experience.
-The in-country work will include fieldtrips, practical assignments and formal classes and tutorials given by staff from ANU.
-The course focuses on understanding the complex relationships between development, tangible and intangible heritage, cultural production and thematic issues relevant to the islands and communities with whom students are collaborating.
+The emphasis is on integrating formal learning with first-hand experience.
+The in-country work and fieldtrips will include practical assignments and classes and tutorials given by staff from ANU and partner organisations.
+The course focuses on understanding the complex relationships between tangible and intangible heritage, cultural production and thematic issues relevant to the islands and communities with whom students are collaborating.

-The course involves 4-5 weeks of intensive teaching and field experience including preparatory lectures and workshops at ANU before departure for the Pacific.
-We seek to run it as a topics course with options for offerings in Fiji, Solomon Islands, Samoa, Vanuatu, Tonga, New Caledonia, French Polynesia, Hawai’i, Kiribati and Papua New Guinea.
+The course involves 4-5 weeks of intensive teaching and field experience including preparatory lectures and workshops at ANU before departure.

 Upon successful completion, students will have the knowledge and skills to:

-- Recognise and discuss the significance of culture and heritage to Pacific Island communities in the islands or diaspora through engagement with literature, media , communities and life stories.
+- Comprehend and discuss the significance of culture and heritage to Pacific Island communities in the islands or diaspora through engagement with literature, media , communities and life stories.

-- Analyse and reflect on the relationship between the theoretical and practical aspects of culture, heritage and the arts in the Pacific with respect to the relevant literature.
+- Analyse and reflect on the relationship between the theoretical and practical aspects of doing Pacific Studies beyond the classroom.

 Please note that this is an in country study tour course.
 Enrolment in this course will be through the terradotta studio abroad site (https://anu-au-sa.terradotta.com/) as a Short Program.
 Students are required to register on the system in order to apply for the course.
 There are a number of scholarships and grants available for student who undertake this course in order to assist them to go.
 Please contact the CAP student centre (firstname.lastname@example.org) for more information.